 rear sections of the inner front fenders should be made.

-areas of rust are at the bottoms of both the doors and rear deck lid.
-The outer skin of both of these structures fold up and under.
-Besides obvious holes, beginning rust is indicated by a swelling or unevenness in these areas.
-Also check the spare tire well, under the battery, as well as a good general look
+common areas of rust are at the bottoms of both the doors and rear deck

+The outer skin of both these structures fold up and under.
+Besides

+holes, beginning rust is indicated by a swelling or unevenness along

+Also check the spare tire well, under the battery, as well as a good

-looks.
-This ridge should look the same from the front of the hood down to just above the horn opening underneath.
-Look at the inner front fender structure and nose from inside the front trunk.
-Previous collisions will show as wrinkles in the front and sides of these areas.
-Another important area to avoid problems is the around the headlights.
-The edge of the inner bucket should protrude beyond
+center ridge looks.
+This ridge should look the same from the front of

+down to just above the horn opening underneath.
+Look at the inner front

+structure (and nose) from inside the front trunk.
+Previous collisions

+as wrinkles in the front and sides of these areas.
+Another important

+avoid problems is the around the headlights.
+The edge of the inner

 restoration.
 Parts such as side chrome molding, other bright work, all